President Jokowi: No more bosses in the police - ExBulletin

 President Jokowi: No more bosses in the police

-JAKARTA, KOMPAS Chairman Joko Widodo called on the Indonesian National Police to continue to improve.
-A transformation is needed so that the great powers can be used properly for the society, the nation and the state.
-There should no longer be a patronage relationship within the internal institution.

-At the 77th commemoration of Bhayangkara Day held at Gelora Bung Karno, Jakarta on Saturday (1/7/2023), President Jokowi compared the Polri institution to a broomstick.
-Each stick should be clean, straight and strong bound together in a spirit of unity and synergy.
-There can’t be any more blocks, there can’t be any more bosses, the president said when delivering his term as ceremonial inspector.
+On the 77th anniversary of Bhayangkara Day held at Gelora Bung Karno, Jakarta on Saturday (1/7/2023), President Jokowi compared the Polri institution to a broomstick.
+Each stick should be clean, straight and strong, bound together in a spirit of unity and synergy.
+There can’t be any more blockages, there can’t be any more bosses, the president said when handing over his mandate as ceremonial inspector.

-For this reason, the quality of human resources must be maintained from recruitment.
+Therefore, the quality of human resources must be maintained from the recruitment process.
 The promotion system must be improved, the control system reinforced and the disciplinary system reinforced.

-He was also reminded that at all times Polri members come into contact with the population in their duties to protect, protect and serve the community.
-However, currently the police are also under public scrutiny.
-From now on, everything can be recorded, broadcast.
-The slightest movement of the police can no longer be concealed so that trust in the police will always be tested, the president said.
+It is also recalled that whenever police officers interact with people as part of their duty to protect, nurture and serve the community, they are currently under close public scrutiny.
+“Today, everything can be recorded and broadcast quickly.
+Even the smallest police actions can no longer be hidden, which will continue to test trust in the police,” the president said.

-The 77th anniversary ceremony of Bhayangkara Day, attended by Indonesian National Police Chief General (Pol) Listyo Sigit Prabowo, along with the ranks of the police, was also attended by Vice President Maruf Amin and Ms. Wury Maruf Amin.
-The commemoration ceremony was also attended by Indonesian Cabinet Ministers Onward such as Interior Minister Tito Karnavian, State Minister Secretary of State Pratikno, Defense Minister Prabowo Subianto and Minister of Environment and Forests Siti Nurbaya Bakar, as well as the Admiral Commander of the TNI.
+Vice President Maruf Amin and Mrs. Wury Maruf Amin also attended the 77th Bhayangkara Day Commemoration Ceremony attended by National Police (Pol) Chief Listyo Sigit Prabowo and Police Chiefs.
+The ceremony was also attended by Indonesian Cabinet Ministers Maju such as Minister of Interior Tito Karnavian, Minister of State Secretary of State Pratikno, Minister of Defense Prabowo Subianto, Minister of Environment and of Forests Siti Nurbaya Bakar and Admiral Commander of the Armed Forces.
 Youdo Margono.

-In addition, Vice President (2004-2009 and 2014-2019) Muhammad Jusuf Kalla, Vice President (2009-2014) Boediono, Mrs. Sinta Nuriyah Wahid and Zannuba Arifah Chafsoh or Yenny Wahid (wife and child of the late 4th President of the Republic of Indonesia) Abdurrahman Wahid).
-Also present were political party elites, including Democratic Party Chairman Agus Harimurti Yudhoyono, Indonesian Struggle Democratic Party General Secretary Hasto Kristiyanto and Party General Chairman Perindo Hary Tanoesoedibjo.
+In addition, Vice President (2004-2009 and 2014-2019) Muhammad Jusuf Kalla, Vice President (2009-2014) Boediono, Ms. Sinta Nuriyah Wahid and Zannuba Arifah Chafsoh or Yenny Wahid (wife and daughter of the late 4th President of Indonesia, Abdurrahman Wahid) were also present.
+Political party elites were also spotted, including Democratic Party Chairman Agus Harimurti Yudhoyono, Indonesian Democratic Struggle Party Secretary General Hasto Kristiyanto and Perindo Party Chairman Hary Tanoesoedibjo.

 Also Read: National Police Chief Bhayangkara’s Birthday: Adapting to Public Desires

-President Jokowi emphasized that the level of people’s trust and satisfaction is important.
-The President also appreciated the increase in public trust in Polri, which is currently above 70%, compared to around 60% previously.
-It is hoped that the national police will continue to improve and reform all lines.
+President Joko Widodo stressed that the level of trust and satisfaction of the people is important.
+The president also appreciates the increased public confidence in the national police, which currently sits above 70%, compared to around 60% previously.
+It is hoped that the National Police will continue to improve and reform all aspects of its organization.

-Polri is asked to ensure a sense of peace, a sense of justice and a sense of being cared for in the community.
-Legal certainty and the certainty of working for the community and entrepreneurs must also be maintained.
+The Indonesian National Police (Polri) is required to provide a sense of security, justice and protection to the community.
+Legal certainty and commercial certainty for the public and entrepreneurs must also be maintained.

-Faced with increasingly difficult challenges, the president said, Polri must also anticipate crimes with cutting-edge technology.
-Therefore, in addition to agility and speed, mastery of innovative technologies and good public communication are also required.
+Faced with increasingly difficult challenges, the president said the Indonesian National Police (Polri) must also anticipate crimes involving advanced technology.
+Therefore, in addition to being vigilant and fast, mastery of innovative technologies and good public communication are also necessary.

 Also read: Pushing to be professional, Puan tells police not to wait for virus cases